Eastern ethics in business: Buddhism

 Buddhism was founded in 500 BCE by Prince Siddartha Gautama (Gautama Buddha) in India.
 It is practiced by 535 million people predominantly across most Asian countries such as India, Cambodia, Thailand, Laos, Mongolia, Sri Lanka, Myanmar and Bhutan.
-Buddhism focuses more on an experimental and knowledge based system.
+Buddhism focuses more on an experimental and knowledge-based system.
 The teachings of Buddha centralise on the Three Universal Truths, the Four Noble Truths and the Noble Eightfold Path and have the main belief of reincarnation.

 Workplaces have increasingly started to integrate more spiritual principles into their culture and management systems on the basis of Buddhist ethics and influences.
-It has also made a growing presence in western countries such as the US, indicative of the increasing cultural diversity that has been brought about by globalisation.
-Buddhism has seen values and ethics of an increase in greater personal responsibility, motivation towards greater collaboration and open mindedness become embedded within business practices.
+It has also made a growing presence in Western countries such as the US, indicative of the increasing cultural diversity that has been brought about by globalisation.
+Buddhism has seen values and ethics of an increase in greater personal responsibility, motivation towards greater collaboration and open-mindedness become embedded within business practices.

 The Buddhist ethical concept of Karma gives people control over their choice of actions, words and thoughts.
-By choosing to deviate from harmful actions will allow people to avoid the potential cause of suffering in the future, synonymous with a cause and effect cycle.
-Greater personal responsibility is achieved through Karma whereby evoking ownership over negative and positive actions and reflecting on the consequences.
+Choosing to deviate from harmful actions will allow people to avoid the potential cause of suffering in the future, synonymous with a cause-and-effect cycle.
+Greater personal responsibility is achieved through Karma, whereby evoking ownership over negative and positive actions and reflecting on the consequences.
 This ethic fosters a more integrated and less irritable or stressful behaviour within businesses that limits the way of blaming others for personal failures rather than on oneself.
-For example, if managers are generous towards their suppliers or have donated towards charity, it is expected that there will be an eventual positive effect for the business.
+For example, if managers are generous towards their suppliers or have donated to charity, it is expected that there will be an eventual positive effect for the business.